Biblical Theology

 Listen to this article

-This verse demonstrates David’s gratitude to God for granting him victory and delivering him from his enemies.
-It highlights David’s confidence in the Lord’s faithfulness and the strength he received from Him.
+The passage demonstrates David’s gratitude to God for granting him victory and delivering him from his enemies.
+It highlights his confidence in the Lord’s faithfulness and the strength he received from Him.
+From this, several spiritual lessons emerge.

 Share this: